databrickslabs/dataframe-rules-engine/README.md

 Rules' input columns can be composed of:
 * simple column references `col("my_column_name")`
 * complex columns `col("Revenue") - col("Cost")`
+* implicit boolean evaluation `lit(true)`
+  * These rules only take a single input column and it must resolve to true or false.
+All records in which it resolves to true will be considered passed
 * aggregate columns `min("ColumnName")`
   * Do not mix aggregate input columns with non-aggregate input columns, instead create two Rule Sets
   * If the rules' input columns are a mixture of aggregates and non-aggregates and no groupBy columns are passed